 Field Description User Name Defines the user name.
 The user name can contain up-to 15 characters.
 New Password Defines the password assigned to the user account.
 The password can contain up-to 15 characters.
 Access Right Displays the user access level.
 The possible field values are: Admin - Assigns the user full administrative access through both the Web Interface and the CLI.
 Operator - Assigns the user operator-level access, which is similar to Admin access except that the operator cannot update the firmware, startup configuration, user accounts, or restore factory reset.
-User - Assigns the user read-only access through the CLI only.
-A User cannot access the Web Interface.
+User - Assigns the user read-only access through both the Web Interface and the CLI.
 Confirm New Password Confirms the user password.

 - 2. Define the User Name field. - 3.
 Select the user access level in the Access Right field. - 4.
 Enter a new password in the New Password field and then re-enter it again in the Confirm New Password field. - 5.
-Click Apply .
+Click Apply ...
 The new user accounts, passwords, and access rights are defined and the device is updated.